ilyashusain/jenkins-dynamic-agents-k8s/README.md

 ![Alt text](xjenkinscred3.png)

 Click "Test Connection".
-It should return with success, else review your process.
+It should return with success, else review your previous steps.